spacesyntax/OpenMapping/README.md

 ### About Space Syntax Limited
-Space Syntax Limited is a consultancy that applies these techniques to help shape and inform planning and design decisions.
+Space Syntax Limited is a spatial intelligence consulting company that applies these techniques to help shape and inform planning and design decisions.
 Find out more about Space Syntax Limited on [**our website**](http://www.spacesyntax.com).

 ## Access Data